Press Kit

 The poem was a celebration of sheltering in place, which was something I particularly wanted to offer to kids and the grownups in their lives.
 The lockdowns tended to be thought about in entirely negative terms, and I wanted to suggest that we might also find some unexpected good in them.

 As the pandemic wore on, showing no signs of ending, I began to feel the same need around our responses to masking, distancing, and vaccination.
 We heard a lot of talk about the inconvenience, the disruptions, and the risks, but very little about this incredible effort that was being made by so many for the common good.
-So I wrote a second poem, a sequel in the same style, about the measures we took, and are still taking, to combat the virus, and put it together with the first poem into a picture book illustrated by real artists.
+So I wrote a second poem, a sequel in the same style, about the measures we took, and are still taking, to combat the virus, and put it together with the first poem into a picture book that, this time, would be illustrated by real artists.

 How did you find the illustrators?

 By emailing them cold turkey!
-I emailed over 200 illustrators that I found in the SCBWI portfolio gallery, the Women Who Draw directory, the Childrens Illustrators website, and a few other places.
+I contacted over 200 illustrators that I found in the SCBWI portfolio gallery, the Women Who Draw directory, the Childrens Illustrators website, and a few other places.
 Of the 200+ I contacted, maybe 30 replied, and of those 30, 14 eventually signed on.

 I really appreciate the work those 14 have done, especially because I wasn’t able to offer them any advance payment.
 They did the work entirely on spec, because they either believed that the book would sell well enough to make it worth their while or because they believed in the value and importance of the book itself.